CBroemse/FFT-Sinoid_Computer/README.md

     </tbody>
    </table></p>
 </html>

+##### Intro
+    The FFT-Sinoid Computer is an experimental system that processes language not as text, but as signal.
+Vowels and characters are translated into sinusoidal patterns, analyzed through     Fourier transformation, and linked with number theory.
+	The goal is a new computing model that unifies language, mathematics, and signal processing.

 a complete computational model with:  a digital → analog → sinusoidal bridge  built on Goldbach-style rhythmic grouping (2,3,5)  with step-function geometry  and P.Fraundorf-compatible matrices  and ultimately, a character-encoding → FFT → matrix representation → machine-learning compatible embedding.  a new type of computer?